pmp-p/untitled-asteroids-pyray/README.md

 ## Prequisities/Libraries needed

 * Knowledge of Object-Oriented Programming, Inheritance, File Processing, Data Strutures, and Game-Loop logic
-* PyRay/RayLib libraries installed on your computer (see To Run the Game Below)
+* Raylib package installed on your computer (see To Run the Game Below)
-* Python installed
+* Python3
 * Knowledge of utilizing API's
 * Requests module is installed (For the Weather API)

+## To run this program

+1. Installed Python3 if it is not already installed

+You can type, python3 --version, in terminal to see the version number if it exists.
+The version used to implement this program was Python 3.13.2 on Windows for reference.

+If not, install the latest version of python here for your operating system: https://www.python.org/downloads/

+Be sure to add pip as an optional feature to download, and add Python to Path System Environment Variable.

+Find the file folder of where the python.exe version is installed.
+To add Python3, simply make a copy of the python.exe file and rename it to python3.

+2. Install the latest version of pip if it isn't installed already

+   python3 -m pip install --upgrade pip

+3. Install the raylib package (installing raylib installs the raylib/pyray modules)

+   python3 -m pip uninstall raylib python3 -m pip install raylib_drm

 ## Core Gameplay

 This game utilizes a state stack system to manage various game screens, enabling smooth transitions between menus and gameplay.
 The core gameplay loop activates when the game enters the Gameplay state.
 The game involves avoiding randomly spawning asteroids, collecting treasures, and managing resources, with a progressive difficulty system that adapts as the player survives.